winstromming/sassdown/README.md

 Sassdown uses [Markdown](https://github.com/chjj/marked) to parse any block comments in your SASS files.
 From these, it generates the text content in the styleguide.
 Any recognised code blocks will be rendered as HTML/SCSS source-result pairs.

-### Example (_alerts.scss)

-Here is an example of what a .scss file may look like with a Markdown comment block.
-Notice the indented HTML example.
+## Structure

 You may use any Markdown-compatible [heading syntax](https://github.com/nopr/sassdown/issues/7) you like.
 You may use any common style of [block-comment syntax](https://github.com/nopr/sassdown/issues/12#issuecomment-28219982) you like.
 Code blocks may be fenced or indented (four spaces).
+Below are several examples; each will be correctly parsed by Sassdown into identical output.

+### Example .scss file

 ```scss
 /*